 We are motivating millions of people to help create a brighter future for children everywhere through a global initiative called brightFuture – and you can play a part simply by watching a short film online.

-The initiative kicked off on Universal Children’s Day on 20 November 2013 as Project SunlightLink opens in a new window.
+The initiative kicked off on Universal Children’s Day on 20 November 2013 (originally under the name Project Sunlight).
 It relaunched in April 2015, with two new partners, Live Earth and Global Citizen, and plans for the following 12 months.

 It is all about making sustainable living desirable and achievable by inspiring people, and in particular parents, to help build a world where everyone lives well and within the natural limits of the planet.
 Acting with our partners, Unilever wants to secure commitment from huge numbers of people all around the world.
 We announced a collective aim to encourage 1 billion people to sign the ‘Take Action Now’ pledge in April 2015.